-We will ask you to pay a deposit to secure your place and we will not issue a CAS or a Short-Term Student Visa support letter until this deposit has been received.
+We will ask you to pay a deposit to secure your place and we will not issue a CAS or a Standard Visitor / Short-term Student Visa support letter until this deposit has been received.

 All remaining fees must be paid at or before enrolment.
 Students will not be formally enrolled in any course until fees for that year have been paid, in full.